karthik-muth/https-karthik-muth.github.io-/women_invests/reasons.md

 Moa adds that women, on average, save less than men every month which is one of the factors as to why women have less capital.

+Average monthly savings as of Feb 2022 for women: 2100 SEK and men: 2700 SEK.